 NitroPack

-NitroPack offers a complete website performance package, including image optimization features.
+NitroPack offers a complete website performance package that includes image optimization features.

-When deploying NitroPack on your website, it activates the image compression and optimization modules.
-NitroPack uses lossy image compression in its standard mode, enabling WebP images for supported browsers.
+Deploying NitroPack on your website activates the image compression and optimization modules.
+In its standard mode, NitroPack uses lossy image compression, enabling the WebP image format for supported browsers.

-NitroPack has adaptive image resizing features, automatically resizing image file sizes to fit their containers.
+NitroPack has adaptive image resizing features that automatically resize image file sizes to fit their containers.
 This feature is enabled for customers on the Growth plan.

-This helped to fix one of Google’s page speed error messages – image elements do not have explicit width and height.
+This helped to fix one of Google PageSpeed Insights’ errors – image elements do not have explicit width and height.

 WP Rocket single license costs $59 for the annual plan.